This Mod Podge DIY recipe holder makes the perfect gift! It’s a great idea for the cook in your life, and so easy to make (and personalize).

 If you don’t like using drills and such you can achieve the whole thing using just strong glue and a little patience while you hold it in place to dry.

 I hope you enjoyed it and, as always, I will monitor the comments and if you have any questions or need any clarifications please don’t hesitate to ask.
+I’d also love for you to visit some of my other favorite projects:

 Thanks David – love this project, even if I don’t cook (yet).
 To all of you, don’t forget to visit David’s Etsy shop here!